CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/post/qa/qa_cmaq_run_pcluster.md

 ```

-CMAQv5.4+ does not have -march=native compile option..
+CMAQv5.4+ does not have -march=native compile option as a default in the Makefile

 Even with NPCOL the same, the answers are not matching.